Loading...

 In the US, the best MBA in Entrepreneurship is at Stanford Graduate School of Business.
 Other top-ranked MBA programs with an entrepreneurship specialization include MIT Sloan and Harvard Business School.

 The best MBA program for entrepreneurship in Europe is at Imperial College Business School.
-Elsewhere, you can also follow an entrepreneurship track at Copenhagen Business School and IESE Business School.
+Elsewhere in the region, you can follow a top-ranked entrepreneurship MBA at Cambridge Judge Business School, IESE Business School, and Oxford Saïd

-Unsurprisingly, many graduates of an MBA in Entrepreneurship go onto to start their own business.
+Unsurprisingly, many graduates of an MBA in Entrepreneurship go on to start their own businesses.

 MBA in Human Resource Management

-An MBA specialization focusing on HR will cover human resources analytics, consulting, operational management, and employment law.
+An MBA specialization in HR will cover human resources analytics, consulting, operational management, and employment law.
 One caveat is you need to be sure that a career in the HR field is for you, as the specialization equips you with specific, focused knowledge in one area.

-At many business schools, an MBA in human resource management won't be offered as an official specialization, but you may be able to use optional electives for focus your study.
+At many business schools, an MBA in human resource management won't be offered as an official specialization, but you may be able to use optional electives to focus your degree.

-Business schools that do offer a specialization in human resource management include Brigham Young Universitys Marriott Business School and Vanderbilt Universitys Owen School of Management.
+Business schools that do offer a specialization in human resource management include Brigham Young University's Marriott Business School (the best school in the US for an MBA focused on HR), Isenberg School of Management at Amherst, and Vanderbilt University's Owen School of Management.

-Careers after an MBA Specialization in Human Resources Management
+Careers after an MBA specialization in Human Resource Management

-The primary career for graduates of a MBA in human resources is as a HR manager.
+The primary career for graduates of an MBA in Human Resource Management is as an HR manager.
 As almost all companies will have a dedicated HR department, the career opportunities in this area are almost endless.

 For example, many students accept positions at a Big Four accountancy firm or at other major international companies.